The 7 societal factors that influence the health and safety standards of an organisation

 - Stress is not right for you.

-- A complete guide on how to get a health and safety job in Nigeria; Starting and growing a career in HSE.
+- A complete guide on how to get a health and safety job in Nigeria; starting and growing a career in HSE.

-The Globalisation of business.
+The Globalisation of Business.

 Many businesses are going overseas to a different environment from their host countries.
-The safety standards expected of those businesses are likely to be different from country to country.
-And most likely due to differences in culture and communication.
+The safety standards expected of those businesses are likely to be different from country to country. and most likely due to differences in culture and communication.

 Migration of workers.